gdiaz384/py3TranslateLLM/README.md

         - Entries containing more than one double quote `"` within the entry must escape those quotes using a backlash `\` like: `"\"Hello, world!\""`
         - Whitespace is ignored for `languageCodes.csv`.
         - Whitespace is preserved for all of the dictionaries.
-- For the text formats used for input (.ks, .ts), the inbuilt parser will use the user provided settings file to parse the file.
+- For the text formats used for input (.txt, .ks, .ts), the inbuilt parser will use the user provided settings file to parse the file.
     - A settings file is required when parsing such raw text files.
     - Examples of text file parsing templates can be found under `resources/templates/`.
 - The text formats used for templates and settings (.txt) have their own syntax: